Case Study 04 · Dell IntelliAssist 2.0 · Dell Technologies

 Results

-Ticket volume dropped 55% across enterprise support.
-Self-serve adoption hit 92% on the new workspace.
-Task completion ran 78% faster vs. 52% on the legacy chat.
-85% of pilot users reported easier access to critical tools.
+From pilot telemetry and post-launch surveys: ticket volume dropped 55% across enterprise support, self-serve adoption hit 85% on the new workspace, task completion ran 78% faster vs. 52% on the legacy chat, and 85% of pilot users reported easier access to critical tools.

 Problem area